Introduction

 |---|---|

-| stim.fontSize | Font size in pixels (default 48) |
+| stim.fontSize | Font size in px (default 48, text type) |

 | keys | Accepted key codes, e.g. KeyF, KeyJ |

-| correctKey | The key that counts as correct.
-Supports expressions. |
+| correctKey | Key that counts as correct.
+Toggle {} for a dynamic expression. |

 | timeout | Max wait time in ms before moving on (default 1500) |